 The trip took about 17 hours.
 This is quite normal in India, the distances are infinitely greater than in Germany and in addition the trains do not reach express speeds.

 From Nagpur there is a Sleeper – Bus to Jabalpur.
-That means, the interior consists of a kind of snoring shelf, boxes, in which you can put your luggage.
+That means, the interior consists of a kind of snoring shelf.
+Boxes, in which you can put you and your luggage.
 By this way, one survives the night drives more or less lying down.
 But due to the low height, sitting down is not possible.
 At some time, the back starts to hurt.